Application & Match Systems

 The Electronic Residency Application Service Application System (ERAS) is used to distribute application materials to programs.
 ERAS provides comprehensive listings of the specialties currently participating in ERAS at this link.
 You may view the list of programs in a specific specialty by clicking the specialty name.

 "Tokens" are electronic codes that allow you to register and access MyERAS (your personal workstation in ERAS) online.
 Tokens will be available in mid-April and will be emailed to you.
 This number will be used one time only to access the MyERAS application.
 You will need your AAMC ID number as well, this can be found in your MedScope portfolio.
 We strongly recommend that you place this number in a safe place, as you will need it several times during the course of this process.
 Once you obtain your token from the OSA, you should go to the ERAS website and click on the Sign into MyERAS button to register.

 Please let the Office of Student Affairs know if you will be applying to programs outside of ERAS.
 You will also need to send Student Affairs the addresses to which to mail your MSPE and transcripts.
 For these programs, you are responsible for requesting the appropriate application materials and sending all supporting materials directly to them.
 Your letter writers should be supplied with mailing labels to send letters of recommendation directly to these programs.

 The National Residency Matching Program (NRMP) Match System is popularly called "The Regular Match."
 This is the computer program by which students and programs rank each other and then are matched according to those rankings.
 It is used by students to enter a match list in February and is the match system used by the majority of specialties.

 It is called the "Early Match" because the application and match schedules happen earlier than those of the "Regular Match."
 These programs may have additional requirements for applications.
-You will need to check will each program to understand what is needed.
+You will need to check with each program to understand what is needed.